 This program is designed to provide theory and practical experience needed to enter the horticulture field or prepare for advancement or certification.
 It also offers some of the basic courses required of horticulture majors transferring to four-year institutions.
-This program offers certificates and degrees in six Ornamental Horticulture areas.
+This program offers a certificate and degree in Horticulture and Plant Science..